GuayabR/Beatz-X/README.md

 ## THE SONG LIST
 YOUR RHYTHMS will be listed here!
 All songs are editable, this includes:
-- included charts (Creo songs listed above)
+- included charts (Rhythms listed above)
 - Uploaded .bx beatzmaps
 - Recorded charts
 ## Extensive settings
 I want Beatz to be as customizable as possible!
 With Settings you can change:
+- Keybinds
 - Basic Audio settings
 - Your Note Style
 - Toggle Note Animations